irr123/irr123/blog_dev/content/posts/will-ai-replace-developers/index.md

 ![AI vs. Human Coder](robot.jpg)

-Check this talk from the CEO of [Anthropic](https://www.anthropic.com/), which occurred just one day before this article[^1]:
+Check out this talk from the CEO of [Anthropic](https://www.anthropic.com/), which occurred just one day before this article[^1]:

 {{< youtube id=esCSpbDPJik start="976" >}}